wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 ### Scan Rate Charts

-Typically, you are billed based on the ingestion rate (the rate at which you send your data to Tanzu Observability).
-However, if the scan rate (the rate at which you query your data) exceeds the ingestion rate more than 20 times, you will be billed based on the scan rate.
+Typically, you are billed based on your ingestion rate (the rate at which you send your data to Operations for Applications).
+However, if your scan rate (the rate at which you query your data) exceeds 20 times your ingestion rate, you will be billed based on the scan rate.

 The **Scan Rate** section of the dashboard contains helps you explore scan rates: